 Dr. Tom Verhoeff, Eindhoven University of Technology.

 What’s one of the most engaging types of competition we often partake in during adult life?
-Well, if you’re anything like me, it’s a live quiz.
-By quizzes, I don’t mean exams or tests; I mean a proper quiz with a leaderboard, fun, drama and one hugely engaged set of participants.
+Well, it’s a live quiz if you’re anything like me.
+By quizzes, I don’t mean exams or tests; I mean a good quiz with a leaderboard, fun, drama and one hugely engaged set of participants.

 Here are some tips for creating a great educational quiz: